MicrosoftDocs/VBA-Docs/api/Publisher.PbWizardNavBarDesign.md

 # PbWizardNavBarDesign enumeration (Publisher)

-Represents the design of the specified Web navigation bar set.
+Represents the design of the specified web navigation bar set.

 <br/>